nde95/earlier-or-later-api/README.md

 Welcome to the Node/Express TypeScript API for "Earlier or Later"!
 This API is designed to provide backend functionality and support for the "Earlier or Later" React game.

+## This API is DEPRECIATED.

+Backend functionality has been replaced with my [Laravel](https://github.com/nde95/earlier-later-laravel) API.

 ## Overview

 "Earlier or Later" is a game where players guess whether a photo was taken earlier or later than another event.
 This API serves as the backend to manage user authentication, game data, and scores.